Carl-McBride-Ellis/Compendium-of-free-ML-reading-resources/README.md

 * ["Hyper-Parameter Optimization: A Review of Algorithms and Applications"](https://arxiv.org/pdf/2003.05689.pdf) by Tong Yu and Hong Zhu
 * ["How to avoid machine learning pitfalls: a guide for academic researchers"](https://arxiv.org/pdf/2108.02497.pdf) by Michael A. Lones
 * ["Online Learning: A Comprehensive Survey"](https://arxiv.org/pdf/1802.02871.pdf) by Steven C. H. Hoi, Doyen Sahoo, Jing Lu and Peilin Zhao

+### Deep learning / neural networks
+* ["The Principles of Deep Learning Theory"](https://arxiv.org/pdf/2106.10165.pdf) by Daniel A. Roberts, Sho Yaida, and Boris Hanin

 ### Reinforcement Learning
 * ["Reinforcement Learning: An Introduction"](http://www.incompleteideas.net/book/RLbook2020.pdf) by Richard S. Sutton and Andrew G. Barto